Skip to main content

 Within the Episcopal Church structure, our congregation participates in the Episcopal Relief and Development Fund (ERD) and other national/international programs through our gifts and assessment to the Diocese of Montana.

 Also within the Episcopal Church structure, a number of members devote time and talent to our Diocese.
-Scott Sweeney, Brian Priest, and Rosemary Kent went to Diocesan Convention in October in Livingston where they served as our Delegates.
-Dean Martin serves on the Standing Committee of the Diocese.
-The Rev. Jean Collins serves as a Deputy to General Convention.
-Members Dean Martin, Rosemary Kent, Scott Sweeney, Tom Wojtowick, and Randy Hoch serve wonderfully on St. James' Vestry.
-Darla Kolar is our terrific Treasurer.
-Jennifer Downey serves as our Assistant Treasurer.
+Dean Martin has just completed a term on the Standing Committee and Anne Leininger has been elected to a three year term.
+Dean Martin, Tom Wojtowick, and Anne Leininger went to Diocesan Convention in October where they served as our Delegates.
+The Rev. Jean Collins served as a Deputy to the General Convention in the summer of 2024.
+Members Tom Wojtowick, Scott Sweeney, Randy Hoch, Rosemary Kent, Anne Leininger, and Toni Gies serve wonderfully on St. James' Vestry.
+Darla Kolar serves as our Treasurer and Jennifer Downey is our Assistant Treasurer.
 Mary Beth Roy serves most excellently as Clerk of the Vestry.
 Michael Kent chaired our Audit Committee once again.
-Tom Wojtowick served with Michael.
+Tom Wojtowick served with him.

 Locally we are known for our efforts in environmental stewardship.
-We have worked to make our buildings more energy efficient, started plastic recycling (ROWL: Recycle Our Waste Lewistown), and installed solar panels in 2017.
-Although ROWL is now an independent entity, St. James' members remain active ROWL volunteers.
-A low flow toilet was installed this year in the men's restroom in our effort to further reduce our water usage and waste water output.
+We have worked to make our buildings more energy efficient, started plastic recycling (ROWL: Recycle Our Waste Lewistown), and installed solar panels.
+Although ROWL is now an independent entity, St. James' members remain active ROWL volunteers

 WORSHIP